test11111223/CAGroup3D/readme_win10.md

 - Indexing error revealed. [e.g.](https://blog.csdn.net/qq_41375609/article/details/106227961). *Real debug*. `knn` force cuda: Done.
 - [long should be int_64t](https://www.jianshu.com/p/755952cfce64). [long in Flutter](https://api.flutter.dev/flutter/dart-ffi/Long-class.html). [stackoverflow](https://stackoverflow.com/questions/1918436/difference-between-long-and-int-in-c)
 - sunrgbd's code coverage is larger then scannet, meanwhile the dataset is 2x smaller.
 Test with this dataset first. ~~It takes 30-60 mins to crash but scannet takes 2Hrs.~~
+- `find_unused_parameters=True` is mandatory now.
+Not sure if we can train with multiple GPUs later on.